fil0s/virtuoso-gem-finder/docs/README.md

 - [DexScreener API](dexscreener_api.md) - Detailed documentation of the DexScreener API integration, including data structures and usage examples.
 - [Jupiter API](jupiter_api.md) - Documentation of the Jupiter API integration for Solana token price data and liquidity information.
+- [Helius API](helius_api.md) - Documentation of the Helius API integration for on-chain data and transaction analysis.

 ## Next Steps for Documentation

 The following components are planned for documentation:

-1. Helius API - For on-chain data and transaction analysis
-2. Enhanced Solana RPC - Our custom RPC client implementation
+1. Enhanced Solana RPC - Our custom RPC client implementation
-3. Momentum Analyzer - Documentation of on-chain momentum metrics
+2. Momentum Analyzer - Documentation of on-chain momentum metrics
-4. Smart Money Clustering - Documentation of wallet analysis features
+3. Smart Money Clustering - Documentation of wallet analysis features

 ## Purpose